-Perhaps it’s a consequence of being on social media, but barely a day passes that I don’t read some nonsense article, post or tweet about funeral service.
+Perhaps it’s a consequence of being on social media, but barely a day passes that we don’t read some nonsense article, post or tweet about funeral service.
 Shooting ashes into space, turning cremains into bullets (Seriously, With all the gun violence these days !?), mushroom suits, and so much more fill pages.
-My colleagues who do not subscribe to social media (and there are many) are amused when I tell them what I’ve been reading.
-What’s more, my colleagues don’t recognize the names attached to these fanciful stories which seem aimed at turning funeral service into entertainment.
-Perhaps they are better off than I am, as seeing so much fake news about funeral service grows tiresome and demeans the serious work we do.
-For many years, I have worked side by side with dedicated funeral directors, many of whom were raised in funeral service families.
+Our colleagues who do not subscribe to social media (and there are many) are amused when we tell them what we’ve been reading.
+What’s more, our colleagues don’t recognize the names attached to these fanciful stories which seem aimed at turning funeral service into entertainment.
+Perhaps they are better off than we are, as seeing so much fake news about funeral service grows tiresome and demeans the serious work we do.
+For many years, we have worked side by side with dedicated funeral directors, many of whom were raised in funeral service families.
 In addition to coordinating meaningful funerals, we have painstakingly prepared remains for visitations.
 One of the things we were taught in mortuary school is that viewing of the remains “confirms the reality of death.”
 And indeed the first visitation is not an easy one.
-As Dr. Alan Wolfelt has said, “People tend to cry, even sob and wail at funerals because funerals force us to concentrate on the fact of the death and our feelings, often excruciatingly painful, about that death.”
+As Dr. Alan Wolfelt, one of the country’s leading death educators, has said, “People tend to cry, even sob and wail at funerals because funerals force us to concentrate on the fact of the death and our feelings, often excruciatingly painful, about that death.”
 Still, despite the pain, we are almost always thanked by mourners, often through tears, for the opportunity to see a loved one for the last time.
 The feedback has been gratifying and convinced me that the work funeral directors do continues to be important.